-The head loss (or the pressure loss) due to fluid friction (Hfriction) represents the energy used in overcoming friction caused by the walls of the pipe.
-The head loss that occurs in pipes is dependent on the flow velocity, pipe diameter and length, and a friction factor based on the roughness of the pipe and the Reynolds number of the flow.
-A piping system containing many pipe fittings and joints, tube convergence, divergence, turns, surface roughness and other physical properties will also increase the head loss of a hydraulic system.
+The head loss (or the pressure loss) due to fluid friction (Hfriction) represents the energy used in overcoming friction caused by the pipe walls.
+The head loss that occurs in pipes is dependent on the flow velocity, pipe diameter, and length, and a friction factor based on the roughness of the pipe and the Reynolds number of the flow.
+A piping system containing many pipe fittings and joints, tube convergence, divergence, turns, surface roughness, and other physical properties will also increase the head loss of a hydraulic system.

-Although the head loss represents a loss of energy, it does does not represent a loss of total energy of the fluid.
-The total energy of the fluid conserves as a consequence of the law of conservation of energy.
+Although the head loss represents a loss of energy, it does not represent a loss of total energy of the fluid.
+The total energy of the fluid is conserved as a consequence of the law of conservation of energy.
 In reality, the head loss due to friction results in an equivalent increase in the internal energy (increase in temperature) of the fluid.

-This phenomenon can be seen also in case of reactor coolant pumps.
-Generally reactor coolant pumps are very powerful, they can consume up to 6 MW each and therefore they can be used for heating the primary coolant before a reactor startup.
-For example from 30°C at cold zero power (CZP) up to 290°C at hot zero power (HZP).
+This phenomenon can also be seen in the case of reactor coolant pumps.
+Generally, reactor coolant pumps are very powerful, they can consume up to 6 MW each, and therefore they can be used for heating the primary coolant before a reactor startup, for example, from 30°C at cold zero power (CZP) to 290°C at hot zero power (HZP).

 Conservation of Energy in Thermodynamics – The First Law of Thermodynamics

-In thermodynamics the concept of energy is broadened to account for other observed changes, and the principle of conservation of energy is extended to include a wide variety of ways in which systems interact with their surroundings.
-The only ways the energy of a closed system can be changed are through transfer of energy by work or by heat.
+In thermodynamics, the concept of energy is broadened to account for other observed changes.
+The principle of conservation of energy is extended to include a wide variety of ways systems interact with their surroundings.
+The only ways the energy of a closed system can be changed are through the transfer of energy by work or by heat.
 Further, based on the experiments of Joule and others, a fundamental aspect of the energy concept is that energy is conserved.
 This principle is known as the first law of thermodynamics.
 The first law of thermodynamics can be written in various forms:

 ∆Eint = Q – W

-Similarly, Q is positive for heat added to the system, so if heat leaves the system, Q is negative.
+Similarly, Q is positive for heat added to the system, so Q is negative if heat leaves the system.
 This tells us the following: The internal energy of a system tends to increase if heat is absorbed by the system or if positive work is done on the system.
 Conversely, the internal energy tends to decrease if heat is lost by the system or if negative work is done on the system.
-It must be added Q and W are path dependent, while Eint is path independent.
+It must be added Q and W are path-dependent, while Eint is path-independent.

 dEint = dQ – dW